Eastern Sierra hikes - 2012

 ![]() |

-On the drive home the following day, we detoured south on 395 and took the road to Bodie State Park, a great place to walk around with a camera.
-Years ago, the 13 mile drive was a washboard gravel road, but now it is paved.
+On the drive home the following day, we detoured south on 395 and took a side road to Bodie State Park, a great place to walk around with a camera.
+Years ago, the 13 mile drive was a terrible washboard gravel road, but now it is paved.

 The State Park museum has a display of old photos from the town's heyday, and the images are stunning.